 3. Small Group Student Meetings (peer assessment and mentoring) (Indirect): This process addresses outcomes 3, 4, 6, and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

-These peer mentoring groups are led by senior microEP students, and participation is required for all microEP students during their first two years in the program.
-The groups meet six times each fall and spring semester and focus on working group style presentations to other students that are not already familiar with the work.
+These peer mentoring groups are led by senior MicroEP students, and participation is required for all MicroEP students during their first two years in the program.
+The groups meet six times each fall and spring semester and focus on how to effectively communicate to other students that are not already familiar with the work.
 In this way, they practice communicating with young professionals unfamiliar with their field, and also have an opportunity to discuss operational problems with their peers and receive feedback on their way of handling the problems.
+They are also taught the use of MS Project.